moosemoose22/Video-in-your-browser-using-webRTC/README.md

 I also wanted to build the basics of a communications service.
 It would log all users and messaging.
 The uploaded version deletes all old data in order to keep a clean database.
 You can easily change that to log all calls.

-**You need to be using the latest versions of Chrome or Firefox.**
+**You need to be using the latest versions of either Chrome or Firefox.**
 *Chrome users cannot call Firefox users without getting a special Firefox build.* You might also need to go to about:config and set the media.peerconnection.enabled preference to “true.”
 You can read more about it here: http://thenextweb.com/apps/2013/02/04/google-and-mozilla-show-off-video-chat-between-chrome-and-firefox-thanks-to-webrtc-support/#!xymz4.
+Firefox currently doesn't support the CSS filters on the page.

 We use AJAX, PHP, and a MySQL database for signaling and logging all communications.